Fascia Insights: Diversity in Structure and Function

 This fascia graphic shows the parallel course of collagen type I fibers, which is found in tissue structures that require strong tensile strength (e.g. tendons, ligaments).
-Connecting proteins ensure the arrangement and functionality.
+Various connecting proteins provide the arrangement, fluidity and functionality.

 This fascia graphic shows the bi-directional course of collagen type I fibers found in tissue structures with multidirectional radius of motion and volume changes (e.g. muscle bodies, organ sheath).
 Connecting proteins ensure the arrangement, fluidity and functionality.

 This fascia graphic shows the dependence of the immune system on fascia.
 Superordinately, the surface tension of the fascia itself forms a barrier through its electrical charge in order to make it difficult for foreign bodies to penetrate.